KQM-git/TCL/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Summary:**
 Electro-charge deals damage over time and its snapshot interactions with changing elemental mastery hasn't been noted in the library.
-This method used was C2 Sara with 4-piece Instructors to apply elemental electro twice alongside Barbara hydro reactions to the Ruin Guard at Yaoguang Shaol.
+This method used was C2 Sara with 4-piece Instructors to apply Electro twice alongside Barbara hydro reactions to the Ruin Guard at Yaoguang Shoal.
 The electro-charge reaction snapshots the elemental mastery value at the time of reaction, but the value is updated when aura is re-applied by any character to that of the applying character's.

 **Introduction:**